-It wasn’t until 2005 that Myriad started publishing under its own imprint, with Publishing Director Candida Lacey at the helm.
-When the company moved from London to Brighton, we saw the opportunity to celebrate the city and the many writers and artists who come to see the sea – and decide to stay.
-Our first publication was The Brighton Book in 2005, a mixed-media anthology of fiction, reportage, photography and graphics.
-We commissioned original work from well-known authors, including Jeanette Winterson, Meg Rosoff and Nigella Lawson, and added new names into the mix.
-We went on to publish three of the featured debut authors: novelists Martine McDonagh and Lesley Thomson as well as Woodrow Phoenix’s first graphic novel, Rumble Strip, which Jon McGregor reviewed in The Times as ‘an utterly original work of genius’, as Jon McGregor proclaimed in The Times).
+Myriad started publishing under its own imprint in 2005, with Publishing Director Candida Lacey at the helm.
+The company had recently moved from London to Brighton, and we saw the opportunity to celebrate the city and the many writers and artists who come to see the sea – and decided to stay.
+Our first publication was The Brighton Book, a mixed-media anthology of fiction, reportage, photography and graphics.
+We commissioned original work from established authors, including Jeanette Winterson, Meg Rosoff and Nigella Lawson, and added new names into the mix.
+We went on to publish three of the featured debut authors: novelists Martine McDonagh and Lesley Thomson as well as Woodrow Phoenix’s first graphic novel, Rumble Strip (‘An utterly original work of genius’, as Jon McGregor proclaimed in The Times).

 These books formed the basis and the rationale for our publishing strategy: to seek out home-grown talent and launch the careers of new writers from Brighton and beyond.
 With a small grant from the Arts Council in 2009, and again in 2011, Myriad was able to focus on uncovering and nurturing emerging authors.